imflash217/portfolio/docs/algorithms/linked_list.md

 In this tutorial we will talk about a widely useful **Linked List** data structure.
 Previously, we had tried to implement _dynamic lists_ using **`arrays`**, but we encountered several issues with its inefficiency in terms of memory usage.
+To understand LInked List properly, we first need to understand theses limitations encountered while trying to implement _dynamic lists_ using `arrays`.

+So, let's start with a story, imagine a computer's memory (RAM) and imagine that to be represented as separate partitions where each partition represents a **`byte`** of the memory and each **`byte`** has its memory-address as well.
+Let's focus on one region of this RAM's memory address starting with address `200`.